travelist/angular2-fontawesome/README.md

 # Angular2 Fontawesome (Beta)
 Angular2 components for Fontawesome

 Note: *Do Not Use in Production*.
-This implementation would be modified in the future.
+Some behaviors would be modified in the future release.
-This is because Angular2 is currently beta release, and it seems to be batter to wait for some features (like [this ](https://github.com/angular/angular/issues/6710)) and best practices.
+This is because Angular2 is currently beta release, and it seems to be batter to wait for some features (like [this](https://github.com/angular/angular/issues/6710)) and best practices.

 ## Installation